ChrisAkridge/Supermarket/Documentation/Functional Spec.md

 Managers do not suffer accidents and are not affected by safety upgrades.
 They are also always active.

 #### Hiring Assistants
 After some gameplay, the user will have to manage hiring for many different departments.
 In order to simplify this, the user may hire a Hiring Assistant Manager that unlocks a menu with buttons that allow the user to hire 1, 10, or 100 employees to every role in every department.
-This will increase the wages accordingly, but will immediately provide the employee boosts. **If hiring that many employees will increases the wages above the revenue, the hiring button will be red.**
+This will increase the wages accordingly, but will immediately provide the employee boosts. **If hiring that many employees will increases the wages above the revenue, the hiring button will only hire as many employees as can be hired (displaying that amount on the button, like ~~100~~ 44.**

 The user also has buttons to lay off 1, 10, or 100 employees to every role in every department.
 If there are less employees in a given role than the button laid off, all employees of that role will be laid off.
 This reduces wages.